annabelelizabethwhipp/Annabel-Whipp/index.md

 I was nominated in the category of postgraduate researchers who teach for actively and exceptionally contributing to other students' education

+# Learning Resources

+I produced a guide to getting started with ArcMap (here)[https://github.com/annabelelizabethwhipp/LearningResources/blob/master/Getting%20started%20with%20ArcMap.pdf].
+It includes guidance on adding data, joining data, producing choropleth and graduated maps, and producing a layout.

 # Teaching Experience

 I have taught on the following modules at the University of Leeds and on a three-day course by the Consumer Data Research Centre: